 The virus is transmitted by direct contact with other infected dogs or poop.
 Signs to look out for include loss of appetite, fever, vomiting, bloody diarrhea, and stomach pain.

-There is a very high chance your dog will survive with appropriate treatment, and most dogs recover within a few days.
+There is a high chance your dog will survive with appropriate treatment, and most dogs recover within a few days.

 3. Inflammatory Bowel Disease (IBD)